Honey Floral Sources Guide

 Best For

-Sweetening without overpowering, fine dining
+Sweetening without overpowering, fine dining, diabetic-friendly

 Lavender Honey